 It is my intention to offer grief-related therapy of the highest quality, in a culturally sensitive and sacred space.
 In my practice, I use an integrative approach, emphasizing interventions that scientific studies and clinical expertise have demonstrated are most effective for grief integration.
 One particularly effective and evidence based treatment is Complicated Grief Therapy (CGT).

 About Dr. Sonya

-I have a Ph.D. in Counseling Psychology from Temple University and have been a licensed psychologist since 1991.
-After many years of clinical work, and adjunct teaching at various universities and colleges, I transitioned to working as a full-time psychology professor at Community College of Philadelphia.
-I also worked as a freelance reviewer of psychology textbooks and author of ancillary materials of psychology textbooks published by Pearson Higher Education, Macmillan/Worth, McGraw-Hill and Wiley publishers Over the years, I loved being immersed in academia and never thought I would return to clinical work.
+I have a Ph.D. in Counseling Psychology from Temple University and have been licensed as a psychologist since 1991.
+After many years of working in a variety of clinical settings and teaching part-time at various universities and colleges, I transitioned to working as a full-time psychology professor at Community College of Philadelphia (CCP).
+During my 18-year tenure at CCP, I taught Developmental Psychology-emphasizing Death, Dying, and Bereavement-every semester.